joeczar/nuxt2-js-bpmn/content/notes.md

 ## Custom pallet elements

 I was able to create several different types of events that are selectable in the pallet.
 In order to create a textfield element it would be the same process.
 You need to create a custom renderer, a custom pallette and a custom context pad which extends the current model.
 I had hoped you could then add as many of these custom elements as you wanted, so far this does not seem to be the case.

+I would next look into extending the elementFactory to create new shapes and tasks.

+## Takeaways

+I would strongly recommend starting out by Typescript the library.
+This should be done as an open-source project ideally in cooperation with the library Author.
+This would be beneficial for everyone by increasing the useability of the library for everyone, and you would gain deep knowledge of it to use in your projects.